• Apply now

 If you’re passionate about nutrition, promoting healthy food consumption, and enhancing global health through innovative food and health care systems, this double degree is designed for you.

 This degree opens doors to diverse careers in the food supply chain, food businesses, and policy and communications roles influencing consumer food choices.
-As a graduate, your in-depth knowledge of food science and innovative business practices ensures you’re well suited to develop, navigate and lead innovative and responsible solutions to complex nutritional challenges.
+As a graduate, your in-depth knowledge of food science and innovative business practices ensures you’re well suited to develop, navigate and lead innovative and responsible solutions to nutritional challenges.

 What jobs can the Nutrition and Innovation course lead to?